-Established in 1833, to say the Pound Ridge Community Church has a rich history would be an understatement.
+Established in 1833, Pound Ridge Community Church has a rich history.

 The church has a history of community involvement.
-Among other things, it gave Conant Hall to the town as a community center, sponsors the Boy Scouts, helped initiate the senior citizens program, and established the Good Neighbor Award.
+Among other things, it gave Conant Hall to the town as a community center, helped initiate the senior citizens program, and established the Good Neighbor Award.
 Its members have participated in every area of community activity.

-For over 30 years, the Community Church has operated a pre-school program -- Playschool for 3 and 4 year olds, and Mother's Morning Out for children 18 months to 3 years old.
-These 2 programs are now joined together.
-These programs involve many families and make extensive use of church facilities including the playground.
+For over 30 years, the Community Church has operated a preschool program -- Playschool for 3 and 4 year olds, and Mother's Morning Out for children 18 months to 3 years old.
+These 2 programs are now joined together as Pound Ridge Community Church Play School.
+These programs involve many families and make extensive use of church facilities including the new playground, installed summer 2016.

 There are many opportunities for the ministry of the church and its members.
 We invite you to be part of the Community Church's present and future.